Ayden Eberhardt: Professional career

+BC Lions

 Eberhardt signed with the BC Lions of the Canadian Football League (CFL) on January 27, 2023.
 He was moved to the practice roster on June 4, promoted to the active roster on June 16, moved back to the practice roster on July 2, and released on November 13, 2023.
 He played in two games, both starts, for the Lions in 2023, catching five passes for 69 yards.
 Eberhardt re-signed with the Lions on November 22, 2023.

 Eberhardt started all 18 games for the Lions in 2024, recording 41 receptions on 58 targets for 639 yards and two touchdowns.
 The Lions finished the 2024 season with a 9–9 record and lost to the Saskatchewan Roughriders in the Western semifinal.
+He became a free agent upon the expiry of his contract on February 10, 2026.

+Ottawa Redblacks

+On February 1, 2026, it was reported that Eberhardt had agreed to terms with the Ottawa Redblacks.
+On February 10, 2026, the first day of free agency, the signing of a two-year contract was made official.